 - For international flair, drop into the Naschmarkt, a large open-air food market with stalls from around the world and also plenty of places to grab a snack or meal

-- For British or American snacks and drinks, also try Snack Shop at Otto-Bauer-Gasse 23 (as mentioned above, just off Mariahilfer Straße and very close to the east exit out of Zieglergasse subway station on the U3)
+- For American snacks and drinks, also try the Snack Shop at Otto-Bauer-Gasse 23 (as mentioned above, just off Mariahilfer Straße and very close to the east exit out of Zieglergasse subway station on the U3)